-His 333 History of Ancient Greece and Rome

-A survey of Greek and Roman history from the beginning in Ancient Greece through the Christianizing of the Roman Empire.
+History of Ancient Greece and Rome 3 credit hours \His 333 A survey of Greek and Roman history from the beginning in Ancient Greece through the Christianizing of the Roman Empire.
 Emphasis on political and cultural evolution.
 Prerequisite: Sophomore status or permission of instructor.

-His 334 History of the Renaissance and Reformation

-Culture and society in Europe between 1300-1600.
+\His 334 History of the Renaissance and Reformation 3 credit hours Culture and society in Europe between 1300-1600.
 Topics include problems of the medieval church and state, the waning of the Middle Ages, artistic achievements, early voyages of discovery, the Protestant Reformation, and the Catholic Counter Reformation.
 Prerequisite: Sophomore status or permission of instructor.

-His 339 History of Christianity to 1648
+\His 339 History of Christianity to 1648